Implementing Process Attachment Tools#

 Python Functions#

-The python file rocprof-attach defines a main function that can be used for attachment:
+The python file rocprof-attach defines an attach function that can be used for attachment:

 Function Details

-The main function performs the entire attachment process, including attaching and detaching, and provides the ability to use custom tools.
+The attach function performs the entire attachment process, including attaching and detaching, and provides the ability to use custom tools via the tool_libraries parameter.
 It also has simple control flow intended for direct calling from python.
 For more complex control, it is recommended to instead use the explicit attach and detach functions provided by the librocprofiler-sdk-rocattach.so binary.

 Parameters